 - And in the second drop-down select, ‘First time only’.

 - Enable ‘Require PIN for pairing’ and change other settings as per your requirements.

 To know more about these settings, you can read the provided descriptions or use ‘Get Help’.
 So, now you’ve enabled your receiver computer.
 This computer can be used as a screen for other Windows PCs and phones.

 Now it is time to connect the projecting computer.
 Make sure that both the computers are on the same local area network.
 Now on the PC whose screen is to be projected, go the ‘Action Centre’ and hit ‘Connect’.
+Pressing Win+K can also be done.
 It will take a while to search for the available devices, and then you will be able to find the receiver computer in this list.
 Select the device and hit ‘Connect’.

 Now go back to the receiver computer and click on ‘Yes’ to allow the connection.
 You may be prompted to enter the PIN displayed on the receiver computer.
 Once the connection has been established, you will be able to see a new window containing the screen output from the second computer.

 There are a few more options available on the projecting computer.
 For example, you can change the projection mode, treating the other computer as an external display.
 You can choose from the standard four projection modes available.
 Which are ‘PC Screen Only’, ‘Duplicate’, ‘Extend’, and ‘Second Screen Only’.